johnnygoblue/treasureIsland/README.md

 All grading will be done by the autograder.

-### Simulation

 ### Memory Leak Check

 ### Testing

 ## Hints and Advice

+* Design data structures and work through algorithms on paper first.
+Draw pictures and make bulleted lists.
+Consider different possibilities before beginning to code.
+If there are problems at the design stage, come to office hours.
+After some design work is done and a general understanding of the assignment and its scope is achieved, re-read this document.
+Consult it often during development to ensure that all code is in compliance with the specification.
+* Always think through data structures and algorithms before coding.
+It is vital that efficient algorithms and implementations are used in this project and in this course, and coding before thinking often results in inefficient algorithms and/or implementations.
+* Before trying to use linked lists, be sure to review the lecture slides or measure their performance against `vector<>` first (theoretical complexities and actual runtime can tell different stories).
+* Only print the specified output to standard output.
+* Any diagnostic information may be printed to standard error (`cerr`) without penaltly.
+However, make sure it does not scale with the size of input, so that time and memory limits are not exceeded.
+* If the program does find a route, be sure to have `main()` return 0.
+If the input is valid but no route exists, also have main() return 0.
-It is strongly recommend that some form of version control (eg.: git, SVN, etc.) is used, that files are committed at least as often as submissions are made to the autograder.
+* It is strongly recommended that some form of version control (eg.: git, SVN, etc.) is used, and that files are committed at least as often as submissions are made to the autograder.
 If an online version control system is used, make sure that all projects and files are PRIVATE; many sites make them public by default!
 Any code found by another student and used, even without permission, could trigger Honor Code proceedings for both parties.
+* This is not an easy project.
+Start it immediately!

+Have fun coding!

 ## Libraries and Restrictions

+Unless otherwise stated, you are allowed and _encouraged_ to use all parts of the C++ STL and the other standard header files for this project.
+You are **NOT** allowed to use other libraries (eg: boost, pthread, etc).
+You are **NOT** allowed to use the C++11 regular expressions library or the thread/atomics libraries (they spoils runtime measurements).

 --------